That time of the month ... to shop

 Working with his doctoral student and co-author Eric Stenstrom, Saad recruited hundreds of participants by canvassing classes at Concordia University.
 Through a careful selection process, 59 female participants were chosen.
 Over a period of 35 days, the women kept detailed diaries that chronicled beautification behaviours, clothing choices, calorie consumption, and purchases.

-Through analysis of daily responses to survey items such as to what degree the respondent wore clothes that attracted sexual attention, spent time making herself beautiful, sun bathed, and ate highly caloric foods, a distinct pattern emerged.
+Through analysis of daily responses to survey items, a distinct pattern emerged.
 There was a marked increase in women’s appearance-related behaviours during the fertile phase of the menstrual cycle (roughly days eight to 15 of a 28-day cycle).
 Women were also more likely to spend more money on clothes during the fertile phase.

 There are Darwinian reasons at work here, explains Saad, who investigates the biological and evolutionary roots of consumer behavior in his books, The Evolutionary Bases of Consumption and The Consuming Instinct.

 “In ancestral times,” he explains, “women had to focus more time on mating-related activities during the fertile phase of the menstrual cycle, when the likelihood of conception was highest.
 Those same psychological and physiological mechanisms now lead women to engage in greater consumption of products relevant to reproductive drives during the fertile phase of their cycle.”

 When it came to food, however, there was a distinct dip in consumption: it’s the luteal (infertile) phase that sees the peak in cravings for and consumption of highly caloric foods (days 16-28).
 There was also a pronounced spike in food purchases during the luteal phase.